 Self-doubt can affect every area of life.
 At work, it might prevent you from speaking up in meetings or applying for that promotion you deserve.
 In relationships, it could make you feel unworthy of love or acceptance.
 Even in your personal goals, self-doubt can hold you back, convincing you that success is out of reach.

-This constant questioning can become exhausting, creating a cycle where fear of failure leads to avoidance, and avoidance reinforces feelings of inadequacy.
+This undermines performance, blocks opportunities, and limits your potential.
 Over time, this can spiral into low self-esteem, increased anxiety, and even depression.

-Professional support offers a way to break this cycle by challenging negative thought patterns and building self-trust.
+Solution: Counselling offers a way to interrupt doubt and build self-trust by challenging negative thought patterns.
 With guidance, you can learn to recognise your inner critic, replace self-doubt with self-empowerment, and begin to see yourself through a kinder, more confident lens.

 6. Workplace Stress